 Anyone can have an invisible disability irrespective of income, nationality, race, religion, gender or age.
 An invisible disability can appear at birth or can be diagnosed at a later stage in life.

 Depending on the disability, they might have health complications such as chronic fatigue or pain, frequent hospital visits, medications, it may also affect their mental health, mobility, quality of life.

 What are some of the challenges?

-There are many challenges still facing people with invisible disabilities including a lack of awareness, with stigma, poor quality of life, low self-esteem, discrimination, risk of poverty, access to work, education, recreation to name a few
+There are still many challenges still facing people with invisible disabilities including a lack of awareness, with stigmatization, poor quality of life, low self-esteem, discrimination, risk of poverty, access to work, education, justice, and recreation.

 How do you know if someone has an invisible disability?

-Chances are, you won't know unless they are using assistive equipment or have discussed it with you.
-This makes is very hard for people to explain their disability particularly if using disabled resources.
+Chances are, you won't know unless they are using assistive equipment such as a walking cane, wheelchair etc. or they have discussed their conditions with you.
+This makes is very hard for people to explain their disability particularly if it is invisible.